-All MSN students, as a required assignment for NURS 621, will prepare a BCU Institutional Review Board (IRB) Proposal for their Evidence Based Practice Project.
+All MSN students, as a required assignment for the EBP series (NURS 621, NURS 622, and NURS 624) will prepare a BCU Institutional Review Board (IRB) Assessment Form for their Evidence Based Practice Project.

 All DNP students, as a required assignment for NURS856, NURS866 & NRUS876, will prepare a BCU IRB Proposal for their Practice Innovation Project.
 The proposal will include tools, consent forms, cover letters, and answers to the points in the BCU IRB application.